 - You can find other free or affordable options with more features

 You were probably also disappointed by the limited customer service.
-And if you are an affiliate marketer, then you had no choice but to look for another solution – as Mailchimp’s Terms and Conditions prohibit affiliate marketing services from using the service.
+And if you are an affiliate marketer, you had no choice but to look for another solution – as Mailchimp’s Terms and Conditions prohibit affiliate marketing services from using the service.

 It’s time for a change – and we did the research for you.
-Here are the six best alternatives to Mailchimp so you can choose the right one for your business in no time.
+Here are the seven best alternatives to Mailchimp so you can choose the right one for your business in no time.

 To come up with this list, we tested dozens of top email marketing services.
 The best vendors have the following: